 18 Yarmouth Road

 During the nineteenth century Thorpe with its river views was a popular subject with amateur and professional painters, including those of the Norwich school of artists.
 People such as John Thirtle, John Sell Cotman and others painted and sketched here.
-Number 18 was the home of John Cotman's father Edward who bought it around 1820 and lived there until his death in 1843.
-Two of Edward's other sons John Joseph and Miles did livded in Thorpe but probably not in their father's house.
+Number 18 was the home of John Cotman’s father Edward who bought it around 1820 and lived there until his death in 1843.
+Two of Edward’s other sons, John Joseph and Miles, also lived in Thorpe but probably not in their father’s house.
 The house appears to be part of the adjoining house, number 20, but was built as a separate dwelling.
 Both houses are now incorporated into the Town House hotel.

 The Town House

-The Town House on Yarmouth Road has been a hotel since the 1950s.
-It was built about 1700 and was long know as the Town House although the origin of the name is unclear.
-It may have stood adjacent to a poorhouse owned by the parish and used to provide accommodation.
-Perhaps its most celebrated occupant when it was a private house was George Newbegin, a Norwich tobacco manufacturer married to the daughter of Thomas Jarrold who retired to Thorpe during the 1880s.
-There he enjoyed his hobby of astronomy and built an observatory in the grounds which he threw open to local people each Easter so they could share his enjoyment.
-In October 2000 Reginald Kray spent his last days there following his release from prison.
+The Town House on Yarmouth Road was built about 1700 and was long known by that name although the origin of it is unclear.
+It may have stood adjacent to a poorhouse owned by the parish and used to provide accommodation but by the nineteenth century was a private dwelling.
+Perhaps its most celebrated occupant was George Newbegin, a Norwich tobacco manufacturer who was married to the daughter of Thomas Jarrold and who retired to Thorpe during the 1880s.
+He was a keen amateur astronomer and built an observatory in the grounds which he threw open to local people each Easter so they could share his hobby.
+In the 1950s it became a hotel and it was here, in October 2000, that Reginald Kray spent his final days following his release from prison.

 The River Garden

-Almost next door to the Town House is The River Garden, one of the oldest public houses in Thorpe, said to date from 1650; known until 2000 as the King’s Head.
-The oldest part of the building, constructed of flint and brick with a steep pitched roof and three arched windows facing the Yarmouth Road is believed to date from the seventeenth century.
-The buildings to the left and behind were probably built during the nineteenth century.
+Almost next door to the Town House is The River Garden, one of the oldest public houses in Thorpe, said to date from 1650 and known until 2000 as the King’s Head.
+The oldest part of the building, constructed of flint and brick with a steep pitched roof and three arched windows facing the Yarmouth Road, is believed to date from the seventeenth century.
+The buildings to the left and at the rear were probably built during the nineteenth century.
 There may also have been a stable yard attached to the building but that had disappeared by the middle of the nineteenth century when the pub looked very much as it does today.
-It has a riverside garden for drinkers providing a view across to the Whiitlingham marshes.
-During the nineteenth century it was popular with rowers and sailors and for a time was the base for the Thorpe Water Frolic.
+It has a riverside garden for drinkers providing a view across to the Whitlingham marshes.
+During the nineteenth century it was popular with rowers and sailors and for some years hosted the Thorpe Water Frolic.

 Old Thorpe House

-Formerly known as Thorpe House it stands on Yarmouth Road at the junction with Dales Loke behind a very large hedge.
+Formerly known as Thorpe House it stands behind a large hedge on Yarmouth Road at the junction with Dales Loke.
 The original house was built in the seventeenth century but was extended during the eighteenth and nineteenth centuries.
-For a number of years until his death in 1864 it was the home of Charles Weston, a brewer who owned the St Georges Brewery in Norwich and over 40 public houses, including The Buck in Thorpe.
+For a number of years until his death in 1864 it was the home of Charles Weston, a brewer, who owned the St Georges Brewery in Norwich and over 40 public houses, including The Buck in Thorpe.
 He lived there in style.
-At the auction following his death it was described as having wine and beer cellars, many family rooms on the ground floor, seven family bedrooms and other facilities on the second and six servants rooms on the second floor.
+At the auction following his death it was described as having wine and beer cellars, many family rooms on the ground floor, seven family bedrooms and other facilities on the first floor and six servant’s rooms on the second floor.
 There was also a well stocked garden with ornamental shrubs and a terraced walk in front of the house.

 The Guild House

-A few doors further down at number 51 is the Guild House, dating from about 1800 and very distinctive with its whitewashed exterior.
-Now an architect's offices it was once the home of Norwich brewer Henry Patteson, a partner in Steward and Patteson.
-He worked and was a partner in the business from the age of 21 until just before his death in 1908.
-Patteson moved to the Guild House in 1850 following his marriage to Isabella Partridge and it was the family home for 25 years.
+A few doors further down at number 51 is the Guild House.
+It dates from about 1800 and has a distinctive whitewashed exterior.
+Now an architect’s offices it was once the home of Henry Patteson, a partner in the Norwich brewers Steward and Patteson.
+He worked for them from the age of 21 and was a partner for many years until his death in 1908.
+Following his marriage to Isabella Partridge in 1850 the couple made the Guild House their home where they remained for 25 years.
 Like other successful Norwich businessmen Patteson moved to Thorpe to escape the crowded city and enjoy living by the river.
-He was the brother of John Patteson the Rector of Thorpe who lived in the Rectory next door.
+He was the brother of John Patteson, the Rector of Thorpe, who lived in the Rectory next door.
 Why is known as the Guild House is unknown.

 St Andrews Court

-Adjacent to the church on the River Green is St Andrew's Court - once a substantial house in its own grounds but now divided into flats.
-It was built in the 1860s when the house that stood on the site was demolished and a new Rectory built at the same time as the new church next door was being erected.
-The land was obtained from William Birkbeck, a wealthy Thorpe property owner, in return for him obtaining the old Rectory further east on Yarmouth Road The first rector to live there was John Patteson, appointed in February 1867.
+Adjacent to the Guild House is St Andrew’s Court, a substantial property divided into flats that was formerly the Recory.
+It was built in the 1860s when the house that stood on the site was demolished and built at the same time as the new church next door was being erected.
+The land was obtained from William Birkbeck, a wealthy Thorpe property owner, in exchange for the old Rectory further east on Yarmouth Road The first rector to live in the new Rectory was John Patteson, appointed in February 1867.
 He lived there with his family and six servants until his death.
+One of his successors was the Revd.
+William Rathbone Supple who wrote the first history of Thorpe.
+It remained the village rectory until 1959.

 The church of St Andrew

-As Thorpe expanded during the nineteenth century - the population grew from just over 400 in 1801 to the 2,500 recorded in the 1901 Census - the existing thatched church on the river green was considered to be inadequate for the growing parish.
-It could only accommodate just over 200 worshippers with an average Sunday congregation of 100.
+Thorpe developed massively during the nineteenth century; the population increased from just over 400 in 1801 to the 2,500 recorded by the 1901 Census and by the 1860s the thatched church on the river green was considered to be inadequate.
+It could only accommodate just over 200 worshippers and by 1851 had an average Sunday congregation of 100.
 In 1862 the Churchwardens took the momentous decision to build a new church, launching an appeal for funds which brought in £520.
-Two years later work commenced with local landowner William Birkbeck donated the land behind the existing church and making a substantial donation toward the cost of the building.
-Designed by the rather idiosyncratic architect Thomas Jeckyll it had a flint and brick exterior, roofed with small red tiles.
-When tt was consecrated it had double the capacity of the old church.
-In 1882 a new higher spire, 150 feet high, was added.
-It was damaged by enemy action in 1944 and eventually replaced by a smaller one in 1956.
-The old church was retained and subsequently partly demolished to provide a picturesque ruin leaving part of the tower and one wall of the nave open to the elements.
-The churchyard was closed to burials in 1858 when the cemetery on Yarmouth Road was opened.
-It remains the final resting place for many long established Thorpe families such as the Brindeds and the Dales and a number of notable individuals including Robert Catermole of the Thorpe Gardens, John Harvey and Mary Chapman.
-There was another church in Thorpe, probably dating from the Saxon period.
-The site can be found at the top of the Hillside allotments where there is an information board.
+Two years later work commenced with local landowner William Birkbeck donating land behind the existing church and making a substantial donation toward the cost of the building.
+Designed by the rather idiosyncratic architect Thomas Jeckyll it had a flint and brick exterior and was roofed with small red tiles.
+When it was consecrated it had double the capacity of the old church.
+In 1882 a 150 feet high spire was added.
+This was damaged by enemy action in 1944 and eventually replaced by a smaller one in 1956.
+The old church was retained and subsequently partly demolished to provide a picturesque ruin, leaving part of the tower and one wall of the nave open to the elements.
+The churchyard was closed to burials in 1858 when the cemetery on Yarmouth Road was opened but it remains the final resting place for many long established Thorpe families such as the Brindeds and the Dales.
+Also buried there are a number of notable individuals including Robert Catermole of the Thorpe Gardens, John Harvey and Mary Chapman.
+There was a much earlier church in Thorpe, that probably dated from the Saxon period.
+The remains of it, and an interpretation board, can be found at the top of the Hillside allotments.

 The Buck

-Beside the church is the former Buck public house, which had been a public house since at least the eighteenth century when it was known as the White Lion.
-It was owned by Charles Weston who lived nearby in Thorpe House.
-It may have been a public house long before that or a hall linked to the church next door.
+Beside the church is the former Buck public house.
+It had been a public house since at least the eighteenth century when it was known as the White Lion.
+It was then owned by the brewer Charles Weston who lived nearby at Thorpe House.
+It may have been a public house long before that or a community hall linked to the church.
 It is an intriguing building, made up several parts, each dating from different periods.
 The rearmost two story section adjacent to the church probably dates from the seventeenth century.
-The adjoining section dates from the eighteenth century while the two single story sections nearer to the road were probably added in the nineteenth century.
+The adjoining section dates from the eighteenth century while the two single story sections closer to the road were probably added in the nineteenth century.
 For a time during the later nineteenth century there was also a lean-to shed but this had gone by about 1915.
-For many years during the nineteenth century and probably as late as the 1920s coal as well as beer was sold from here.
-The Buck has had a chequered history in recent years - having a succession of landlords interspersed with periods of closure before it finally closed as a public house in 2019 and was subsequently sold.
+For many years during the nineteenth century, and probably as late as the 1920s, coal as well as beer was sold from here.
+The Buck has had a chequered history in recent years – having a succession of landlords interspersed with periods of closure before it finally closed as a public house in 2019 after which it was sold.
+The building is currently undergoing refurbishment.

 The Rushcutters

-The Rushcutters, Thorpe's largest and probably oldest public house, stands besides the River Green.
-It has been known by different names - it was originally known as the Three Tuns, then the Thorpe Gardens and was renamed the Boat and Bottle before taking its current name in 1985.
-The most appealing aspect of the Rushcutters is the riverside frontage and terrace which provides a pleasant place to eat and drink.
+The Rushcutters, Thorpe’s largest and probably oldest public house, stands besides the River Green.
+It has been known by different names – during the eighteenth and nineteenth centuries is was known as the Three Tuns.
+It later became the Thorpe Gardens and was renamed the Boat and Bottle before taking its current name in 1985.
+The most appealing aspect of the Rushcutters is the riverside frontage and terrace which provides a pleasant place to relax.
 The main building dates from about 1600, is timber framed and would originally have been divided into six bays.
-During an investigation some years ago beams dating from about 1520 were discovered but these may have come from elsewhere to be re-used.
-In front of the main building are several more recent outbuildings, and the rather curious seventeenth century porch tower set at an angle to the main building.
+During an investigation some years ago beams dating from about 1520 were discovered but these may have come from elsewhere and been re-used.
+In front of the main building are several more recent outbuildings, along with the rather curious seventeenth century porch tower set at an angle to the main building.
 Whether the Rushcutters was built as a public house is a matter of conjecture.
-It has been suggested that, due to its location, it may originally have been a merchant’s house and warehouse.
+It has been suggested that, due to its riverside location, it may originally have been a merchant’s house and warehouse.
 When Robert Cattermole was the landlord during the nineteenth century he organised the Thorpe Water Frolic here for a number of years.
 The property adjoining the Rushcutters, known as Monks Barn, once formed part of the public house site.

 St Andrew’s Hospital

-By far the largest building in Thorpe is the former St Andrews Mental Hospital, much of which is now private housing.
-Opened in 1814 as the County Lunatic Asylum on a site to the east of Thorpe south of the Yarmouth Road it could accommodate 100 patients.
+By far the largest building in Thorpe is the former St Andrews Mental Hospital, much of which has been converted into private housing.
+Opened in 1814 as the County Lunatic Asylum on a site to the east of Thorpe and to the south of the Yarmouth Road it could accommodate 100 patients.
 Conditions were bleak with patients kept in prison like conditions during its early years.
 By the 1850s the demand for additional accommodation was such that the asylum was expanded and by 1851 there were 300 short and long stay patients.
 Further accommodation was provided in the 1880s when new wards were built north of the Yarmouth Road, linked to the south side by the bridge over the road which is still in use.
-Later, the north side, became the male accommodation with women housed on the original site.
+Later, the north side, became the male accommodation with women housed on the original south site.
 By 1901 about 840 patients of both sexes were housed there.
 There was a change of use in 1915 as it became a War Hospital with most of the existing patients moved elsewhere.
 It returned to its original use after the war and was later renamed St Andrews Hospital.
 By the time it closed in 1998 patient numbers had dropped substantially.
-Following closure the whole south site was converted to housing, including the chapel at the rear.
-Much of the north side has been demolished - only a slowly decaying block remains awaiting development.
+Following closure the south site was converted to housing, including the chapel at the rear.
+The north site has been cleared with the last of the major buildings being demolished in October 2023 following a severe arson attack.
+All that remains are a shelter and the sports ground.

 Chapel Lane

-Running north from the Yarmouth Road at a point opposite the war memorial Chapel Lane was originally a track which led to a chalk pit and quarry.
-It was known as Green Hills but took its present name from the Congregationalist chapel which stood where a group of four town house now stand.
+Running north from the Yarmouth Road at a point opposite the war memorial, Chapel Lane was originally a track which led to a chalk pit and quarry.
+It was known as Green Hills but took its present name from the Congregationalist chapel which stood where a group of four town houses now stand.
 The chapel was built in 1839 as an offshoot of the Princes Street Chapel in Norwich where John Alexander was the pastor.
 It lasted until 1898 when it became a parish hall and later a warehouse until it was demolished in 1998.
-In addtion to the recently built houses and bungalows there are several cottages half way up the lane built by the Harvey family and the row of nineteenth century flint and brick cottages know as 'Rotten Row' at the very top of the lane.
+In addition to the relatively modern houses and bungalows there are several cottages half way up the lane built by the Harvey family and the row of nineteenth century flint and brick cottages know as ‘Rotten Row’ at the very top of the lane.

 The Cottage

-The Cottage on Thunder Lane has been a public house since 1934 but prior to that had been the home of a member of the wealthy Birkbeck family and was known even then as the Cottage.
-It is probable that the Cottage was built in the late 1840s by Charles Jecks as a home for his son William.
-Jecks was a successful Norwich timber merchant who had bought property in Thorpe after moving to Norfolk from Wisbech and buying High House.
+The Cottage on Thunder Lane has been a public house since 1934.
+Prior to that it was known as the Cottage but had been the private home of a member of the wealthy Birkbeck family.
+It is probable it was built in the late 1840s by Charles Jecks as a home for his son William.
+Charles was a successful Norwich timber merchant who had bought property in Thorpe, including High House, after moving to Norfolk from Wisbech.
 Jecks was declared bankrupt in 1871 and much of his Thorpe property was acquired by William Birkbeck, including the Cottage and High House.
-After Birkbeck's death his widow Susan lived at the Cottage until her death in 1927.
-During her time there she had a small chapel erected for her domestic staff to worship in as there was no church nearby.
-In 1933 the Cottage was acquired by brewers Steward and Patteson and hs been a public house ever since.
+After Birkbeck’s death his widow Susan lived at the Cottage until her death in 1927.
+During her time there she had a small chapel to the side of the house erected for her domestic staff to worship in as there was no church nearby.
+In 1933 the Cottage was acquired by brewers Steward and Patteson and has been a public house ever since.

 Pinebanks